ankurgodambe/YACassandraPDO/README.md

 # Branches

 - 'master' branch is the driver derived from the datastax version.
 - 'retry' branch has been modified according to our needs.
-The main difference with the master version is that, in case of a connection or request failure we repeat the process untill we reach a maximun retry or a success occurs
+The only difference with the master version is that, in case of a connection or request failure we repeat the process untill we reach the maximum retry attempts or the request finishes in success.

 # Dependencies